 You can keep a gratitude diary, training yourself to focus on the positive things in life.

 Learn what impacts your mental wellbeing

 If you’re curious about your genetic predispositions when it comes to performing under pressure, seasonal mood problems, coping with stress, fear, sleep patterns, sports performance, vitamin levels, and much more, take our MyLifestyle DNA test.

-Your genome has many secrets, and you can unlock them with our DNA test.
 The MyLifestyle DNA test report tells you what you should pay special attention to and gives you useful recommendations on how to handle stressful situations according to your genes!